-RESOLUTION 7 - RE-ELECTION OF DIRECTOR To re-elect Barbara Powley as a Director of the Company.
+RESOLUTION 8 - RE-ELECTION OF DIRECTOR To re-elect Barbara Powley as a Director of the Company.

-RESOLUTION 8 - RE-APPOINTMENT OF AUDITOR
+RESOLUTION 9 - RE-APPOINTMENT OF AUDITOR

-To re-appoint BDO LLP as Auditor to the Company to hold office from the conclusion of this Meeting until the conclusion of the next General Meeting at which financial statements are laid before the Company.
+To re-appoint BDO LLP as Independent Auditor to the Company to hold office from the conclusion of this Meeting until the conclusion of the next Annual General Meeting at which financial statements are laid before the Company.

-RESOLUTION 9 - AUDITOR'S REMUNERATION
+RESOLUTION 10 - AUDITOR'S REMUNERATION

-To authorise the Audit and Management Engagement Committee to determine the Auditor's remuneration.
+To authorise the Directors of the Company to determine the remuneration of the Independent Auditor.

-RESOLUTION 10 - AUTHORITY TO ALLOT SHARES
+RESOLUTION 11 - AUTHORITY TO ALLOT SHARES

-THAT the Directors of the Company be and are hereby generally and unconditionally authorised (in substitution for any authorities previously granted to the Directors to the extent unused) pursuant to Section 551 of the Companies Act 2006 (the "Act"), to exercise all the powers of the Company to allot shares and to grant rights to subscribe for, or to convert any security into, shares in the Company ("Rights") up to an aggregate nominal amount of £334,759 (being approximately 10% of the issued share capital, excluding treasury shares, as at 13 June 2024) provided that the authorities conferred on the Directors shall, unless renewed, varied or revoked by the Company in a general meeting, expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution, save that the Company may before such expiry make offers or agreements which would or might require shares to be allotted or Rights to be granted after such expiry and the Directors may allot shares or grant Rights in pursuance of such offers or agreements as if the authority conferred hereby had not expired.
+THAT the Directors of the Company be and are hereby generally and unconditionally authorised (in substitution for any authorities previously granted to the Directors to the extent unused) pursuant to Section 551 of the Companies Act 2006 (the "Act"), to exercise all the powers of the Company to allot shares and to grant rights to subscribe for, or to convert any security into, shares in the Company ("Rights") up to an aggregate nominal amount of £258,892 (being approximately 10% of the issued share capital, excluding Treasury shares, as at 13 June 2025) provided that the authorities conferred on the Directors shall, unless renewed, varied or revoked by the Company in a general meeting, expire at the conclusion of the next Annual General Meeting of the Company after the passing of this resolution, save that the Company may before such expiry make offers or agreements which would or might require shares to be allotted or Rights to be granted after such expiry and the Directors may allot shares or grant Rights in pursuance of such offers or agreements as if the authority conferred hereby had not expired.
 The Directors will use this authority when it is in the best interests of the Company to issue Ordinary shares for cash and will only issue new shares at a price representing a premium to the NAV per share at the time of issuance.